By Sebastian Gonzalez – Drupal Developer at Santex

 Drupal is a CMS (Content Management System) that was intended to be a content administrator.
 Every page in the world has content, and when we talk about ‘content,’ we automatically think that it should be able to be handled administratively.
 This leads one to automatically think of a CMS like Drupal, WordPress, or Joomla.
 For me, the important question is what you want to do with the content.
 Where is this going and what is it going to be used for?

 The reality is that the vast majority of websites built using Drupal should not have used Drupal.
-This is not because Drupal can’t do the job, but rather because it’s a waste of all its functionalities that end up not getting used.
+This is not because Drupal can’t do the job, but rather because it’s a waste of all the functionalities that end up not getting used.
 A clear case of this is with classic brochure websites or institutional sites where the content is static and hardly changes over time.
 There isn’t much interaction between users beyond basic contact forms or a comments section.

 In summary, I believe Drupal should not be used for: